Intergalactic star: Formation

 The way these stars arise is still a mystery, but several scientifically credible hypotheses have been suggested and published by astrophysicists.

 The most common hypothesis is that the collision of two or more galaxies can toss some stars out into the vast empty regions of intergalactic space.
 Although stars normally reside within galaxies, they can be expelled by gravitational forces when galaxies collide.
 It is commonly believed that intergalactic stars may primarily have originated from extremely small galaxies, since it is easier for stars to escape a smaller galaxy's gravitational pull, than that of a large galaxy.
+Also known as tidal stripping, these galaxies will fling low-mass stellar components from dense clusters to the intergalactic medium using strong tidal fields and produce intergalactic star populations.
 However, when large galaxies collide, some of the gravitational disturbances might also expel stars.
 Published in August 2015, a study of supernovae in intergalactic space suggested that the progenitor stars had been expelled from their host galaxies during a galactic collision between two giant ellipticals, as their supermassive black hole centres merged.

 Another hypothesis, that is not mutually exclusive to the galactic collisions hypothesis, is that intergalactic stars were ejected from their galaxy of origin by a close encounter with the supermassive black hole in the galaxy center, should there be one.
 In such a scenario, it is likely that the intergalactic star(s) was originally part of a multiple star system where the other stars were pulled into the supermassive black hole and the soon-to-be intergalactic star was accelerated and ejected away at very high speeds.
 Such an event could theoretically accelerate a star to such high speeds that it becomes a hypervelocity star, thereby escaping the gravitational well of the entire galaxy.
 In this respect, model calculations (from 1988) predict the supermassive black hole in the center of our Milky Way galaxy to expel one star every 100,000 years on average.